Out of all the Ivy League schools, Cornell University’s acceptance rate is the highest, thus earning the reputation that it is “easy” to get into.

 - Cornell Class of 2024 Geographic Diversity

-- How to Get an Edge When Applying to Cornell
+- How to Get an Edge at Cornell University Admissions

 - Putting It All Together